Matesax/CTMT/README.md

 not

-> one universal threshold, metric, or physical interpretation.
+> one universal threshold, metric, connection, or physical interpretation.

 ---